metalichen/metalichen.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc at [Nick Talbot's group](https://www.tsl.ac.uk/our-work/scientific-groups/nick-talbot-group) in The Sainsbury Lab (Norwich, UK).
-I study the evolution of fungal-algal symbioses, known as lichens.
-For my current project, I apply bioinformatics methods combined with wet-lab techniques to try to understand how lichen symbionts together contribute to the morphogenesis of symbiotic architectures.
+I am a postdoc at [Nick Talbot's group](https://www.tsl.ac.uk/our-work/scientific-groups/nick-talbot-group) in The Sainsbury Lab (Norwich, UK).
+I study fungal-algal symbioses, known as lichens.
+How is it possible that multiple microbes - fungi, algae, bacteria - self-assemble into a lichen, which is big, complex, and three-dimensional?
+How can symbiotic interactions lead to a stable body plan?
+How do lichen architectures develop and grow?
+To address these questions, I use meta-omics, microscopy, and cell biology tools.
+My ultimate goal is to study lichen symbiosis as a case of complexity arising in evolution.

 I did my PhD at the [Symbiosis & Evolution Lab](https://spribillelab.wordpress.com) at the University of Alberta (Canada).
 In my PhD project I focused on metagenomics applied to lichen symbiosis.